Sean Reid (politician)

 Sean Reid is an American politician who serves as a member of the Massachusetts House of Representatives for the 11th Essex district.
 A member of the Democratic Party, his district includes Nahant and a part of Lynn.
-Reid concurrently serves as a member of the Lynn School Committee.
+Reid previously served as a member of the Lynn School Committee.

 Education and career

 Reid was born and raised in Lynn, Massachusetts, where he attended public schools and graduated from Lynn Classical High School.
 He went on to earn degrees from North Shore Community College and Amherst College.

 Reid’s first experience in government was as a constituent services intern for Governor Deval Patrick.
 He later worked for State Senator Brendan Crighton, serving in various roles, including communications director, district director, and legislative director.

 Reid has been involved in a number of community organizations such as serving on the boards of My Brother’s Table and the YMCA of Metro North and is a co-founder of Kayak and Sail Lynn.